containerd/runwasi/docs/benchmarks.md

 ### 2. Stress Test

 [stress-test](https://github.com/containerd/runwasi/tree/containerd-shim-wasm/v0.9.0/crates/stress-test) is a CLI that runs a stress test for the `runwasi` shims.
 It allows us to deploy a large number of Wasm-based tasks to evaluate task throughput (number of tasks finished per second) under high-density environments.
-The stress test supports running workloads with mocked containerd server and a real containerd server and supports running `N` tasks in parallel with `M` concurrency.
+The stress test supports running workloads with mocked containerd server and a real containerd server and supports running `N` tasks in total with `M` concurrent tasks.
 The result can be found in [dev/bench](https://containerd.github.io/runwasi/dev/bench) website, under the "Stress Test Benchmark" section.

 ### 3. Memory